 Practice Area

-Wisconsin marijuana law as it actually stands in 2026: recreational still illegal, narrow CBD-only medical, Delta-8 gray area, federal Schedule III rescheduling pending.
-Penalties and defense angles.
+Wisconsin marijuana law in 2026: recreational illegal, narrow CBD-only medical, Delta-8 gray area, partial federal Schedule III rescheduling.
+Defense angles.

 Wisconsin Marijuana Law, as It Stands in 2026